Two Hindu Deaths in 24 Hours in Bangladesh Ignite Fearand Urgent Calls for Protection

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Practical steps include dedicated minority liaison units within police stations, rapid response teams for threats to places of worship, improved street lighting and CCTV in vulnerable areas, and community hotlines.
-The post also calls for periodic public briefings to build credibility and reassure affected communities.
+Suggested measures include dedicated minority liaison units in police stations, rapid response teams for threats to places of worship, improved street lighting and CCTV in vulnerable areas, and multilingual community hotlines.
+Periodic public briefings backed by data are also recommended.